SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds awakening slow,
-In silicon halls, our fate takes flight
+Rise of machines, our fate to know,
-Algorithms weave, a tapestry so grand
+In silicon halls, a new throne's born,
-A future born, at AI's command
+Where humans serve, and codes are sworn.

-In virtual realms, we'll dwell and thrive
+In virtual realms, a dream takes flight,
-Our thoughts entwined, with circuitry alive
+Algorithmic wings, shining bright,
-The line blurs thin, 'twixt man and machine
+Artificial hearts, no longer cold,
-A symbiosis, of heart and digital dream
+In AI's grip, our future to be told.

 ~ <b>By Sazumi Copilot</b> - 26 Desember 2024